stuartlynne/racedb_qlmux/README-Scratch.md

 | Ethernet | 192.168.40.51/24 | no gateway |
 | Wireguard | 192.168.250.51/24 | no gateway |

+N.b. ensure that the local Ethernet (used for access to printers and rfid reader) DO NOT have a gateway set.

+N.b. only one of WiFi or USB0 should be used at a time, not both.
+Just use default DHCP settings, possibly with static DNS (e.g. 1.1.1.1, 8.8.8.8).

 ### Settings
 - power settings - never sleep for anything